Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Discussion and comparison to existing results.

 Very recently, a model with adversarially contaminated design and response was considered in \cite{sasai2022outlier}, however, the resulting bounds are only valid for very sparse signals such that $s\lesssim \sqrt{n}$.
-A similar setup was also considered in \cite{pensia2020robust} without the sparsity constraint but where the authors used a black-box algorithm to filter outliers from the design matrix provided that $\Sigma$ is known.
-Our goal was to show that similar results hold for a simple procedure and without further knowledge about the parameters of the problem.
-Finally, let us remark that in the ``low-dimensional'' case $p<n$, there exist estimators that achieve an error bound for $\beta^\ast$ independent of the number of outliers $o$ as long as $o<cn$, the contamination is oblivious and the design matrix $X$ is sufficiently nice (e.g., Gaussian) \cite{bhatia2017consistent}.
+A similar setup was also considered in \cite{diakonikolas2019efficient} and \cite{pensia2020robust} without the sparsity assumptions.
+For example, in \cite{pensia2020robust} the authors used a black-box ``filtering'' algorithm to eliminate outliers from the design matrix provided that the covariance matrix $\Sigma$ is known.
+Our goal was to show that similar results hold for a simple procedure and without additional knowledge about the parameters of the problem.
+Finally, let us remark that in the low-dimensional case $p<n$, there exist estimators capable of approximating $\beta^\ast$ regardless of the number of outliers $o$ as long the following conditions hold: (i) $o<cn$, (ii) the contamination is oblivious and (iii) the design matrix $X$ is sufficiently nice (e.g., has normally distributed rows); this fact was proven in \cite{bhatia2017consistent}.